AStarrs/IT5016D-Software-Development/README.md

 IT5016D-Software-Development project containes:

-* notes for Software Development paper and practice code files
+* `python-notes` folder with notes and and practice code files for Software Development paper
-* Project folder for assignment 1
+* `project` folder for assignment 1